spiritumduo/spiritumDuo/docs/technical/backend/authentication.md

 Session tokens are issued on login and are encrypted using `itsdangerous` (key specified in backend .env).
 They're randomly generated strings issued on logon.
 On each request, the session token's expiry is reset.

 This is great because it's simple, however ideally we should be looking into using [JWTs](https://jwt.io/introduction/) (SDB-135).
-Support for JWTs means that we should be able to use an OAuth2 provider ([LDAP](https://ldap.com/)/[ADFS](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/ad-fs-overview)).
+Support for JWTs means that we should be able to use an OAuth2 provider in future ([LDAP](https://ldap.com/)/[ADFS](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/ad-fs-overview)).
 Note, JWTs are not officially a part of the OAuth2 spec, but most identity providers support them.